npbreland/recipe-veganizer/README.md

 ## My to-do list

 - [ ] Create Composer package
+- [ ] Present different substitutions based on a "nutrition level" input.
+For example, a recipe which calls for cream cheese could be replaced with avocado (nutrition level 1)or vegan cream cheese (lower nutrition level)
 - [ ] Interfaces for difference kinds of input, most importantly, an API
 - [ ] Add more items to the substitutions dictionary and more units to the units list
 - [ ] Accept decimal quantities